Abhishek-hash/navarachanaa/README.md

 # [Navarachanaa](http://namitdoshi.me/navarachanaa/index.html)

-A website for my college's annual project making competetion termed as 'Navarachanaa'.
+A website for my college's annual project making competition termed as 'Navarachanaa'.
 This is a static website that  I made using material design CSS.

 ## Deployment